-1.3 Organization of the paper
+1.3 Organization of the Paper

-We describe notations, terminologies, some basic properties of DFS, heavy-path decomposition, and k-FTRS in Section 2.
-In Section 3, we describe the fault tolerant algorithm for computing the strongly connected components intersecting any path.
-We present our main algorithm for handling k failures in Section 4.
-In Section 5, we show how to extend our algorithm and data structure to also support insertions.
+We describe notations, terminologies, some basic properties of DFS, heavy-path decomposition, and k-FTRS in Sect.
+2. In Sect.
+3, we describe the fault tolerant algorithm for computing the strongly connected components intersecting any path.
+We present our main algorithm for handling k failures in Sect.
+4. The details on how to extend our algorithm and data structure to support insertions as well is provided in Sect.
+5.